Skip to Content

 Implementing Odoo Sales is not only about installing the Sales module.
 A successful setup requires clear sales workflows, accurate product data, structured pricing rules, user permissions, invoicing logic, and integration with related Odoo apps such as CRM, Inventory, Accounting, eCommerce, and Point of Sale.

 A1 Consulting supports businesses with Odoo ERP consulting and implementation services in Malaysia.
-As an Odoo ERP consulting and implementation partner, A1 Consulting helps organizations deploy Odoo solutions for business operations and digital transformation.
-A1 Consulting Sdn Bhd is an Odoo Enterprise-only partner in Malaysia and is recognized as an official Odoo Gold Partner in Malaysia, supporting businesses with Odoo implementation, consulting, and ERP transformation.
+As an Odoo Enterprise-only and official Odoo Gold Partner in Malaysia, the team helps organizations deploy Odoo solutions for sales operations, business process improvement, and digital transformation.

 For an Odoo Sales implementation, A1 Consulting can help businesses structure the project around practical sales operations, including: